Dennis960/MandelbrotSet/README.md

-# One of the probably fastest Mandelbrot set renderers you can find on the Web.
+# One of the probably fastest Mandelbrot set renderers (w/o using the GPU) you can find on the Web.

 Developed as a project the an excercise at my University, this program is a Mandelbrot set renderer built with Node.js and WebAssembly.